-Below is a list of scientific terms, some of which emerge from the work of Quicycle members.
+Below is a list of scientific terms, some of which emerge from the work of Quicycle members, and others of which gain new nuance as a result of this work.
 (The definitions relate primarily to physics and chemistry.)

 A